Khalifa International Tennis and Squash Complex

 The Khalifa International Tennis and Squash Complex is a tennis and squash complex in Doha, Qatar.
 The center is owned and operated by the Qatar Tennis Federation.
 It is the home venue of the ATP World Tour's Qatar ExxonMobil Open and WTA event Qatar Total Open.
 It formerly hosted the year-ending WTA Tour Championships in 2008–2010.
-It has also hosted the tennis and squash competitions at the 2006 Asian Games, as well as the 2021 Padel World Championship.
+It has also hosted the tennis and squash competitions at the 2006 Asian Games, as well as Padel World Championship in 2021 and 2024.

 History

 Professional tennis in Qatar started with exhibition tournaments featuring distinguished players.
 Due to the success of these games, it was decided that an official organization should be created for the same.
 On 9 April 1984, the Qatar Tennis Federation was established.
 In 1987 tennis was introduced to major sports clubs in Qatar.
 Games were held at four major sports clubs – Al Arabi, Al Saad, Al Ahli, and Al Rayyan.

 In 1991 facilities at the Qatar Tennis Federation had increased including the number of tennis courts and on 16 December 1992 this new complex was inaugurated.
 The complex was recently built the Phase III which was a major upgrade for the complex.

+During the 2006 Asian Games, the tennis, squash and soft tennis matches were held here.
+For the occasion, eight additional training courts and four squash venues were constructed.